 - 13. When a residential parking zone is established, The City may operate a permitting system which exempts permit holders from certain parking restrictions such as a maximum time of stay. - 14.
 Permits are valid only for the residential parking zone in which they are issued for. - 15.
 Permits may be issued to a resident on a block with parking restrictions within a residential parking zone under one of the following classes. - a.
 Resident of a ground-oriented dwelling: - i.
 Residents are eligible for a permit for each vehicle registered to the address up to a maximum of three permits. - ii.
 Residents are eligible for a maximum of two permits issued for visitors unless located within an interface area. - iii.
 Residents within an interface area are not eligible for a visitor permits. - b.
-Resident of a multi-residential dwelling: - Residents are eligible for a maximum of one permit if: - 1.
+Resident of a multi-residential building: - i.
+Residents are eligible for a maximum of one permit if: - 1.
 The building is less than four stories in height, and - 2.
-Has 20 or fewer dwelling units.
+Has 20 or fewer dwelling units. - OR: - 3.
+The building was built before 1945, regardless of the height and number of dwelling units.